folkarps/fa-site/content/tabs/mods.md

 ### Highly Recommended Mods

-- [Community Base Addons](http://steamcommunity.com/sharedfiles/filedetails/?id=450814997) - required for STUI and some others.
+- [Community Base Addons](http://steamcommunity.com/sharedfiles/filedetails/?id=450814997) - required for most other mods.
 - [ShackTac User Interface](http://steamcommunity.com/sharedfiles/filedetails/?id=498740884) - Highly recommended for situational awareness.
 (Discontinued but may still be used)
 - [DUI](https://steamcommunity.com/sharedfiles/filedetails/?id=1638341685) - Modern successor to STUI.
 Use in place of STUI, not alongside.